 Amazon's October Prime Day 2023 sale is the perfect time to save big on Samsung TVs, Amazon Fire TVs and more

-If you're sick of your old TV, we've got good news.
-You can find a great deal on a customer-loved smart TV right now at Amazon's Prime Big Deal Days sale.
-The major deals event kicked off this morning with slashed priced on a number of 4K TVs, including Amazon Fire TVs and the wildly popular Samsung's "The Frame" smart TV.
+Samsung's The Frame is the most popular smart TV among our readers.
+Amazon has just slashed the price of the 55-inch version from $1,498 down to just $998.
+You can save a quick $500, upgrade wall decor and enjoy watching your favorite shows and movies.

+What we love about The Frame is that its bezel looks like a picture frame, and when you're not watching TV, the Frame displays either high resolution works of art or your own photos, so you'll never be looking at a giant black rectangle on your wall.
+Based on the size of your wall space, The Frame is available in a 32-, 43-, 50-, 55-, 65-, 75- and 80-inch model.
+Right now, but only for a limited time, most of these sizes are on sale at Amazon.

-We recognize that upgrading to a bigger and better TV can be expensive -- especially if you want the best quality.
-That's why it's a great time to buy a TV right now.
-All the best TVs are on sale at Amazon today during this October Prime Day event.
-These TVs all have a four-star rating or higher and include tons of positive reviews.
+Upgrading to a bigger and better TV can be expensive -- especially if you want the best quality.
+But all the best TVs are on sale at Amazon today during this October Prime Day event.
+And the best thing about 4K smart TVs is that as soon as they're connected to your home's Internet, you have access to all of your favorite streaming services and programming.

 Best TV deals to shop at the October Amazon Prime Day sale